Raaz-0004/HR_Analytics/README.md

 Help an organization to improve employee performance and improve employee retention(Reduce Attrition) by creating a HR Analytics Dashboard

-Owner of Ecommerce store wants us to help them creat a dashboard to analyze online sales across india.

 Problem Statement: